 U.S. imposes further sanctions in connection with Nord Stream 2 gas pipeline

-Nov 22 (Reuters) - The United States has imposed further sanctions in connection with the Nord Stream 2 gas pipeline, Secretary of State Antony Blinken said on Monday, with the latest sanctions being on two vessels and one Russia-linked entity, Transadria Ltd.
+Nov 22 (Reuters) - The United States on Monday imposed further sanctions in connection with the Nord Stream 2 gas pipeline, Secretary of State Antony Blinken said in a statement, targeting Russia-linked Transadria Ltd. and its vessel.

+The State Department submitted a report to the U.S. Congress listing two vessels and an entity, Transadria Ltd., involved in the pipeline, Blinken said, but did not give details on the second vessel.

+Washington opposes the $11 billion pipeline, which runs under the Baltic Sea to bypass Ukraine and carry gas from Russia's Arctic region to Germany.

+"Even as the administration continues to oppose the Nord Stream 2 pipeline, including via our sanctions, we continue to work with Germany and other allies and partners to reduce the risks posed by the pipeline to Ukraine and frontline NATO and EU countries and to push back against harmful Russian activities, including in the energy sphere," Blinken said.

+Ukraine will lose revenues if gas from Russia bypasses it and it accuses Moscow of using energy as a weapon to threaten Europe's security.

-(Reporting by Kanishka Singh in Bengaluru and Eric Beech in Washingon, Editing by Sonya Hepinstall)
+(Reporting by Daphne Psaledakis, Timothy Gardner and Andrea Shalal in Washington; Additional reporting by Kanishka Singh in Bengaluru; Editing by Sonya Hepinstall and Sandra Maler)

 ((Kanishka.Singh@thomsonreuters.com; +91 9620300091;))